pflanze/copycat/doc/intro.md

 started the REPL it is the empty list.
-The `100000` is the current amount of "fuel" left for the "Copycat machine" to run--if it reaches zero, the machine will throw an exception which (currently) aborts evaluation of the program.
+The `100000` is the current amount of "fuel" left for the "Copycat machine" to run--if it reaches zero, the machine will throw an exception which (currently) aborts evaluation of the program (see the "Fuel" section for more details).
 The `@` is the command prompt, asking you to enter a single line of input in the Copycat language.
 There is line editing and history support (cursor up and down, ctl-r etc.) provided by `rlwrap` (see `man rlwrap`).
 After hitting the return key, the input is evaluated; any values resulting from the evaluation are left on the stack and shown before showing another `@` input prompt.
 To exit the repl, write `quit` (or `0 exit`).

 Copycat aims to provide good facilities for functional programming--mutation should rarely be needed.